MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsPhoneNumberAssignment.md

 ### System.Object

 ## NOTES
 The cmdlet is available in Teams PowerShell module 3.0.0 or later.
 The parameter set LocationUpdate was introduced in Teams PowerShell module 5.3.1-preview.
+The parameter NetworkSiteId was introduced in Teams PowerShell module 5.5.0.

 The cmdlet is only available in commercial and GCC cloud instances.